oditha4523/agri-ecommerce/VIDEO_ORGANIZATION.md

 ### For Underutilized Products:
 - **Underutilized fruit videos**: `/assets/videos/products/underutilized/`

+All underutilized fruit videos are stored directly in the underutilized folder without subcategories.

 ## Supported Video Formats

 The system supports the following video formats: